 Welcome to Physical Chemistry!
 The objective of this course is for you to gain a firm understanding of the fundamentals behind the properties and behavior of macroscopic systems.
 Thermodynamics is the study of how systems behave at or near equilibrium, and is widely used in chemistry to quantify the energetics of chemical systems.
 We will start in the very physics world of The Three Laws Of Thermodynamics; we will then see how these concepts are manifest in chemistry and guide chemical reactions through concepts such as the Chemical Potential and Gibb's Free Energy.
 From there, we will focus on how the thermodynamic fundamentals give rise to the properties of solids, liquids, and gases and their mixtures and solutions.
 Towards the end of the semester, we will look at the microscopic properties of gases and briefly cover some basic chemical kinetics.
 Throughout the semester, we will explore how the concepts we are studying are relevant to the critical problems facing humanity as a whole.
-One of the greatest challenges facing us today is one that chemists are well suited to solve, and that is the development of new energy sources.
+Of the great challenges facing our society, one of the most significant is one that chemists are well suited to solve, and that is the development of new energy sources.
 Thermodynamics is key to understanding the obstacles in the quest for plentiful, clean fuels.
-The overarching goal is for you, the student, to be adept at using the concepts covered in this course to critically assess the accuracy and potential efficacy of political and scientific (!) solutions to problems that, in your lifetime, will only grow in significance.
+The overarching goal of this course is for you, the student, to be adept at using the concepts covered in this course to critically gauge the accuracy and potential efficacy of political and scientific (!) solutions to problems that, in your lifetime, will only grow in significance.